dpjanes/homestar-alexa/AWS/README.md

 You'll need a connected light for this to work.
 Try a LIFX or TCP Connected or Philips Hue.

 	$ cd $HOME/homestar-alexa/AWS

+You'll need the certificates you made earlier:

+    $ unzip <certs>.zip
+    $ ls certs
+    arn.txt
+    cert.pem
+    certificate-id.txt
+    private.pem
+    public.pem
+    rootCA.pem

+Also:

+    $ cp AWS.json.prototype AWS.json
+    $ vi AWS.json

+and add in the AWS Endpoint / hostname you found earlier that looks like this **XXXXXXXXXXXXXX.iot.us-east-1.amazonaws.com**.

+Then:

 	$ node AWS.js
 	(lots of output)